SBauns/LoyaltyCRM/README.md

 # LoyaltyCRM

 # 1. Clone the repository on the server
-cd /opt
-git clone <your-repo-url> papascrm cd papascrm
+git clone <your-repo-url>

 # 2. Prepare the environment file
 cp .env.example .env
 nano .env  # Edit this file to insert the REAL SA_PASSWORD and other secrets chmod 600 .env  # Restrict access to root/user only

-# 3. Verify the container name (do this AFTER starting the containers)
-docker compose up -d
-docker ps --format '{{.Names}}'
-# Note the name of the SQL container (e.g., papascrm_sqlserver_1)

-# 4. Update the backup script
-# Open /opt/papascrm/scripts/backup.sh
-# Update DB_CONTAINER variable to match the name found in step 3
-# Update DATABASE_NAME if it differs from the default

-# 5. Make the script executable
+# 3. Make the script executable
 chmod +x scripts/backup.sh
+chmod +x scripts/backup-restore.sh

-# 6. Set up the cron job and rotate
+# 4. Set up the cron job and rotate
 crontab -e
 sudo nano /etc/logrotate.d/loyaltycrm_backup